Deduplicating repeated events

 screenshot

 The Event Processing authoring UI makes it easy to start new projects.
-Before we start writing the deduplication filter query, we can set up the new job by using the low-code UI.
+You can now write your Flink SQL in the Event Processing UI.

 1. Go to the Event Processing home page.